divio/divio-cloud-docs/background/divio-overview.rst

 Local development environment
 --------------------------------

-Thanks to Docker containerisation, we are able to provide :ref:`multiple environments for each project
+Thanks to Docker containerisation, we are able to provide :ref:`multiple environments for each application
-<divio-project-environments>`, including a local development environment the replicates the project's cloud
+<divio-project-environments>`, including a local development environment the replicates the application's cloud
 environments.

 Our toolchain helps set up the local environment, transfer data and media files to and from the cloud, and manage